szymarcus/showcase/README.md

 - 🔭 Working as a technical teamlead on varying projects mainly using Angular and Nodejs
 - 🌱 Constantly learning and upgrading my skills in different fields
-- 👨‍🎓 Currently studying master of business informatics on the side
+- 👨‍🎓 Currently doing my masters of business informatics on the side at Fernuniversität Hagen

 ## Connect with me